Apply styling to the core components

 Light / dark themes

 Most components allow you to select a dark or light theme.
 The styling for these themes are controlled using the variables below, allowing you to specify the colours used by each of these themes.
-These variables must use a valid CSS color name e.g. white, or colour hex value e.g. #ffffff.
+These variables must use a valid CSS colour name or a valid colour hex value.
+For example: * white; or * #ffffff.

 /* Light theme */